lucaslamarr/batch-scripts/README.md

 # batch-tools
-A collection of small Python and Batch file tools that I have created and added to my workflow.
+A collection of Batch file tools that I have created and added to my workflow.

 The example folders consist of the following...

 - misc
 - source

 You will find all of the scripts included in the misc folder and they already have their paths set to the build and source folders.
-You are free to go in and adjust the structure of the directories however you want, just remember to adjust the path variables that are towards the top of the Batch or Python files that you are using.
+You are free to go in and adjust the structure of the directories however you want, just remember to adjust the path variables that are towards the top of the Batch files that you are using.

 Inside of the misc folder you will find the following files...